souldern/souldern.github.io/home/announcements/baynards-green-planning.md

 ---
 date: 2022-02-25
-title: Baynards Green Planning Consulation
+title: Baynards Green Planning Consultation
 ---

-# Baynards Green Planning Consulation
+# Baynards Green Planning Consultation

 The current proposals for Baynards Green developments are viewable at the CDC site at